At a Glance

 ✨Tip Number 2

 Stay updated on the latest trends and technologies in executive protection.
 Familiarise yourself with OSINT tools and intelligence platforms that are commonly used in the industry.
-This knowledge will not only enhance your skills but also show potential employers that you are proactive and well-informed.
+This knowledge will not only enhance your skills but also demonstrate your commitment to the role.

 ✨Tip Number 3